Nourane32/coursera-test/README.md

-# HTML, CSS and Javascript for Web Developers Assignments Solutions
+# HTML, CSS and Javascript for Web Developers Assignments' Solution

-This is Coursera course is offered by the university of John Hopkins.
+This is a Coursera course offered by the university of John Hopkins.

 This repository contains my solutions to the course assignments.